ArchanaKalathiya/C-Programming/Algorithms/README.md

 ## Graph Traversal's
 The graph has two types of traversal algorithms.
 These are called the Breadth First Search and Depth First Search.

+- Breadth first traversal
+    - Breadth First Search (BFS) algorithm traverses a graph in a breadth ward motion and uses a queue to remember to get the next vertex to start a search.
+- Depth first traversal
+    - Depth First Search (DFS) algorithm traverses a graph in a depth ward motion and uses a stack to remember to get the next vertex to start a search.

+#### Algorithm
+- BFS

+    1. Visit the adjacent unvisited vertex.
+Mark it as visited.
+Display it.
+Insert it in a queue.
+    2. If no adjacent vertex is found, remove the first vertex from the queue.
+    3. Repeat Rule 1 and Rule 2 until the queue is empty.

+- DFS
+    1. Visit the adjacent unvisited vertex.
+Mark it as visited.
+Display it.
+Push it in a stack.
+    2. If no adjacent vertex is found, pop up a vertex from the stack.
+(It will pop up all the vertices from the stack, which do not have adjacent vertices.)
+    3. Repeat Rule 1 and Rule 2 until the stack is empty.

 ### Time Complexity
+- BFS -
+BFS is O(V + E) when Adjacency List is used and O(V^2) when Adjacency Matrix is used, where V stands for vertices and E stands for edges.
+Space complexity of O(|V|) = O(b^d)
+- DFS -
+Time complexity is O(V)
+Space complexity O(h) where h is the maximum height of the tree.

 ## Knapsack Algorithm